deaththed0g/AC6-FHM-tools/README.md

 ## About

 Ace Combat 6's assets inside the ISO image are stored in PAC files that are compressed and encrypted.
-I have no knowledge of compression/encryption algorithms and impementation so the only way I could get access to the unmodified assets was to poke into Xenia's memory while it was running.
-Creating a memory dump of the emulator will also keep all the game assets that were loaded in the emulated X360 memory at the time of dumping so I created these script to extract some of them.
+I have no knowledge of compression/encryption algorithms and impementation, so the only way I could get access to the unmodified assets was to poke into Xenia's memory while it was emulating the game.
+Creating a memory dump of the emulator will also keep all the game assets that were loaded in the emulated X360 memory at that moment, so I created these scripts to extract them.

-Most decompressed/decrypted game assets in AC6 (such as 3D models, textures, etc.) seem to be stored in generic file containers with a "FHM" extension.
-The game seems to have been developed using Namco's set of in-house tools ("NU" Library?) which was also used to develop other games released for the 360 such as Tekken 6 and Tekken Tag Tournament 2 given that some file formats used here can be also found in those games.
+Most decompressed/decrypted game assets in AC6 (such as 3D models, textures, etc.) seem to be stored in generic file containers whose header contains the "FHM" magic word.
+The game seems to have been developed using Namco's in-house tools ("NU Library"?) because some file formats used here can also be found in other games such as Tekken 6, Tekken Tag Tournament 2 and other Namco-developed games.

-The "fhm_scanner" script will look for these FHM containers in given a DMP (memory dump) file.
+The "fhm_scanner" script will look for these FHM containers in a DMP (memory dump) file.
 The "fhm_unpacker" script will extract the contents from any FHM container that was dumped using the "fhm_scanner" script.

 ## Required tools and files